Vector Quantized Wasserstein Auto-Encoder

-Wasserstein (WS) distance has been widely used in generative models \citep{arjovsky17a, NIPS2017_892c3b1c, tolstikhin2017wasserstein}. \citet{arjovsky17a} uses a dual form of WS distance to develop Wasserstein generative adversarial network (WGAN).
-Later, \citet{NIPS2017_892c3b1c} employs the gradient penalty trick to improve the stability of WGAN.
-In terms of theory development, mostly related to our work is Wasserstein Auto-Encoder \citep{tolstikhin2017wasserstein} which aims to learn continuous latent representation preserving the characteristics of input data.
+Wasserstein (WS) distance has been widely used in various problems \cite{zhao2021neural, nguyen2021tidot, nguyen2021most, le21a, bui2022a}, especially in generative models \citep{arjovsky17a, NIPS2017_892c3b1c, tolstikhin2017wasserstein, dam2019three}.
+In their work, \citet{arjovsky17a} utilized a dual form of the WS distance to develop the Wasserstein generative adversarial network (WGAN).
+Subsequently, \citet{NIPS2017_892c3b1c} introduced the gradient penalty trick to enhance the stability of WGAN.
+In terms of theory development, mostly related to our work is Wasserstein Auto-Encoder \citep{tolstikhin2017wasserstein}, which focuses on learning continuous latent representations while preserving the characteristics of the input data.